Bowl Me Over

 • In a large mixing bowl, mix the mushroom soup with the half and half.

-• Add the noodles, tuna, mushrooms, peas, and cheese to the mushroom sauce.
+• Add the cooked noodles, tuna, mushrooms, peas, and cheese to the mushroom sauce.
 Season with salt and pepper.
 Mix everything together well and pour it into the prepared casserole dish.

 • Top with bread crumbs and drizzle the remaining melted butter over the crunchy topping.
 Sprinkle parmesan cheese over the top.